anaskhraza/SwiftSQLite/README.md

 SwiftSQLite
 ===========

-This is an SQLite wrapper/binding for Apple's Swift language, that's low level enough to be quick to learn and easy to use for anyone that has used sqlite previous.
+This is an SQLite wrapper/binding for Apple's Swift language, that's low level enough to be quick to learn and easy to use for anyone that has used sqlite previously.

 Object oriented
 ---